Albert Nerken School of Engineering

 Students benefit from an uncommonly close interaction with dedicated faculty, some of whom are alumni, in a conservatory style environment.
 Our faculty bring their diverse experiences to the classroom and laboratory setting and serve as role models to our students.
 See the work that our faculty and students have produced.
 Our students are encouraged to participate in The Cooper Union’s rich seminar and cultural programs as well as to attend talks by guest speakers.
 They join various professional societies, many of which have chapters at The Cooper Union.
 Students are inspired to qualify for membership in national engineering honor societies.
 They also participate in student government and sports, and take advantage of the vast cultural environment offered by New York City and the neighborhood.

 The School of Engineering strongly encourages undergraduate research activities and permits juniors and seniors to register for graduate level courses, when deemed appropriate.
 This enrollment does not guarantee admission to the master’s program however.
-A Cooper Union undergraduate may declare the intent to complete an integrated degree in the second semester of the junior year or apply to the graduate program (Master of Engineering) in one of the degree-granting departments during the second semester of the senior year
+A Cooper Union undergraduate may declare the intent to complete an integrated degree in the second semester of the junior year or apply to the graduate program in one of the degree-granting departments during the second semester of the senior year

 Graduates of The Cooper Union are recruited by major national and international corporations, consulting companies, new ventures and graduate schools nationwide.
 Alumni are found in the top management and research leadership of many American corporations; hold key positions in federal, state and city agencies; and distinguish themselves on university faculties and administrations nationwide.
 Through their many and varied professional accomplishments, alumni have earned for the school its reputation for excellence.